• Individual Investor

 What are dividends?

 For a publicly traded company, a dividend is a cash payment to all investors who hold shares of stock in the company.
-These cash payments are typically a fixed amount per share and are issued at regular intervals (often quarterly).
+Not all companies pay dividends.
+For companies that do, these cash payments are typically a fixed amount per share and are issued at regular intervals (often quarterly).

 When talking about dividends, they are often referred to as the yield or percentage relative to the stock price.
 Here’s an example: